tijsverkoyen/active-collab-generic-server/README.md

 ### Configure the Generic Task Server

-1. Go to `Tools → Tasks & Contexts → Configure Servers`.
+* Go to "Tools → Tasks & Contexts → Configure Servers ...".
-2. Add a new `Generic` server type.
+* Add a new "Generic" server type.

+#### General tab

-3. Enter the url (eg: https://foo.bar.tld).
+* Enter the url where you installed the "server" (eg: https://foo.bar.tld) in the field "Server URL.
-4. Check `Login anonymously`.
+* Check "Login anonymously".

+#### Add needed template variables

-5. Open the tab `Server Configuration`.
+* Open the tab "Server Configuration".
-6. Click `Manage Template Variables`.
+* Click "Manage Template Variables".
-7. Add the needed variables based on the data we earlier retrieved.
+* Add the needed variables based on the data we earlier retrieved.

 You should end up with something like:

 ![tasklist](https://raw.githubusercontent.com/tijsverkoyen/active-collab-generic-server/master/assets/2_template_variables.png)

+#### Configure the urls

+Set the "Task List URL" to `{serverUrl}/task-list/$projectId?token={token}&acUrl={acUrl}&userId={userId}`, where you replace `$projectId` with the project id in Active Collab.

+If the url for your project is `https://app.activecollab.com/123456/projects/789`, the project id is `789`.

-8. Configure the `Task List URL`: {serverUrl}/task-list?token={token}&acUrl={acUrl}&userId={userId}
+#### Configure the response type

+* Choose `JSON` as the "Response Type".
+* Add the correct paths for each property as indicated in the screenshot below.

 ![tasklist](https://raw.githubusercontent.com/tijsverkoyen/active-collab-generic-server/master/assets/3_server_configuration.png)

-9. Choose `JSON` as the Response Type and add the correct paths for each property as indicated in the screenshot.

 ## Known issues

 * There is no support for self-hosted ActiveCollab instances.
 * There is no decent error handling.